-A determination shall be made and concurred with by the City Administrative Officer (CAO) and the Personnel Department that the services to be procured cannot be performed by City staff, in accordance with Charter Section 1022.

-The Procurement Coordinator shall ensure that no conflict of interest exists for any individual, firm, or organization participating in the procurement process.

-Guiding principles and a procurement schedule shall be presented to the appropriate Commission or Board for comment and or approval.

-EWDD shall prepare estimates of the cost of services to be procured.
-This may include, but not be limited to, conducting a survey of the cost of comparable services, and determining a budget amount that reflects EWDD's best estimate of the cost of services to be procured.

-Clear evaluation criteria and a standard proposal evaluation instrument shall be developed.
-At a minimum, all proposals shall be evaluated for Demonstrated Ability (requiring a minimum of two years of experience within a defined period of time in providing comparable services), Program Design, and Cost Reasonableness.

-All attempts should be made so that the criteria for Demonstrated Ability shall neither favor nor discriminate against existing City contractors or entities that have not contracted with the City.

-PCD will develop a worksheet or checklist for determining the eligibility and responsiveness of each proposal.
-If a proposer is found to be ineligible or non-responsive, their proposal will not be scored.

-PCD will submit the procurement document to the City Attorney for review and approval as to form and legality.

-PCD will brief the EWDD General Manager on the procurement document and associated schedule on a regular basis.

-PCD will work with the EWDD Information and Technology Division to issue public notification through an announcement in a local public medium, the EWDD webpage, the City's Early Notification System, Regional Alliance Marketplace for Procurement

-(RAMP) at www.RAMPLA.org, and other customary and reasonable means of notifying the public, advising of the release of the procurement document.

-EWDD may request a mandatory Letter of Intent to Propose from potential proposers.

-PCD will advise all EWDD staff of the release of the procurement document together with instructions that staff is prohibited from assisting any proposer in the preparation of a proposal; from discussing the process and/or the merits of any potential proposer with any third party; and to forward any unattended procurement documents left in common areas to the Procurement Coordinator.
+- A determination shall be made and concurred with by the City Administrative Officer (CAO) and the Personnel Department that the services to be procured cannot be performed by City staff, in accordance with Charter Section 1022. - The Procurement Coordinator shall ensure that no conflict of interest exists for any individual, firm, or organization participating in the rating process.
+This process refers to internal and external raters of procurements and a conflict of interest form shall be signed. - Guiding principles and a procurement schedule shall be presented to the appropriate Commission or Board for comment and or approval. - EWDD shall include projected annual funding levels based on its own budget estimate. - Clear evaluation criteria and a standard proposal evaluation instrument shall be developed.
+At a minimum, all proposals shall be evaluated for Demonstrated Ability (requiring a minimum of two years of experience within a defined period of time in providing comparable services), Program Design, and Cost Reasonableness. - All attempts should be made so that the criteria for Demonstrated Ability shall neither favor nor discriminate against existing City contractors or entities that have not contracted with the City. - PCD will develop a worksheet or checklist for determining the eligibility and responsiveness of each proposal.
+If a proposer is found to be ineligible or non-responsive, their proposal will not be scored. - Prior to its release, PCD shall submit the procurement document to the City Attorney for review and approval as to form and legality. - PCD will brief the EWDD General Manager on the procurement document and associated schedule on a regular basis. - PCD will work with the EWDD Information and Technology Division to issue public notification through an announcement in a local public medium, the EWDD webpage, the City's Early Notification System, Regional Alliance Marketplace for Procurement (RAMP) at RAMPLA.org, and other customary and reasonable means of notifying the public, advising of the release of the procurement document. - EWDD may request a mandatory Letter of Intent to Propose from potential proposers. - PCD will advise all EWDD staff of the release of the procurement document together with instructions that staff is prohibited from assisting any proposer in the preparation of a proposal; from discussing the process and/or the merits of any potential proposer with any third party; and to forward any unattended procurement documents left in common areas to the Procurement Coordinator.

-All procurement documents shall remain open for a minimum of three (3) weeks from the date of release.

-Any modifications and amendments to a procurement process will be publicly noticed and incorporated into the procurement document through posting on the www.RAMPLA.org website.

-A minimum of one (1) Bidders' Conference shall be conducted per procurement.
-The date, time and location of the session shall be specified in the procurement document.

-All technical assistance questions from potential proposers shall be posed through e-mail communication, and all responses provided by EWDD shall be shared with all potential proposers on the www.RAMPLA.org website.
+- All procurement documents shall remain open for a minimum of three (3) weeks from the date of release. - Any modifications and amendments to a procurement process will be publicly noticed and incorporated into the procurement document through posting on the RAMPLA.org website. - A minimum of one (1) Bidders' Conference shall be conducted per procurement.
+The date, time and location of the session shall be specified in the procurement document. - All technical assistance questions from potential proposers shall be posed through e-mail communication, and all responses provided by EWDD shall be shared with all potential proposers on the RAMPLA.org website.